 Cheat sheet with cooking times chart

-To keep yourself organized, here’s a free copy of these various instant pot rice recipes with a cheat sheet of the rice to water ratio and cook times per type of grain.
-If you find it useful, please help share it via the links provided in the cheat sheet!
+To keep yourself organized, we've put together a printable with these various instant pot rice recipes that lists the rice to water ratio and cook times per type of grain.

 - 2 cups white rice